Lost film: Reasons for film loss

 In contrast, the filmography of D. W. Griffith is nearly complete, as many of his early Biograph films were deposited by the company in paper print form at the Library of Congress.
 Many of Griffith's feature-film works of the 1910s and 1920s were added to the film collection at the Museum of Modern Art in the 1930s and were preserved under the auspices of curator Iris Barry.
 Mary Pickford's filmography is nearly complete.
 Her early years were spent with Griffith, and she gained control of her own productions in the late 1910s and early 1920s.
 She had originally intended to destroy these films but later relented.
-She also recovered as many of her Zukor-controlled early Famous Players films as were salvageable.
+She also recovered as many of her Adolph Zukor-controlled early Famous Players films as were salvageable.
 Western star William S. Hart, an influence on such later filmmakers as Akira Kurosawa, has a tremendous amount of surviving feature work with only a few lost films.
 Likewise, almost all of the films created by Charlie Chaplin have survived, as well as extensive amounts of unused footage dating back to 1916; the exceptions are the aforementioned A Woman of the Sea and one of his early Keystone films, Her Friend the Bandit.
 Stars such as Chaplin and Douglas Fairbanks benefited from their great popularity: because their films were repeatedly reissued throughout the silent era, surviving prints could be found even decades later.
 Pickford, Chaplin, Harold Lloyd and Cecil B. DeMille were early champions of film preservation, although Lloyd lost a large number of his silent works to a vault fire in the early 1940s.

 In March 2019, the National Film Archive of India reported that 31,000 of its film reels had been lost or destroyed.